-To foster a safe and healthy environment for the Meadowmount community, students are required to abide by the published rules governing behavior.
+To foster a safe and healthy environment for the Meadowmount community, students are required to abide by the published rules governing behavior and conduct.
 A copy of the School Rules is sent to each student upon acceptance and provided upon arrival.
 Rules are posted in each dormitory, each bedroom and in the common areas.
 A high degree of social maturity and professionalism is expected of each student.
 A strong willingness to work together, respect for the feelings of others and the motivation to practice 5 hours per day are necessary to achieve maximum results.

 Meadowmount is a drug free, alcohol free, weapon free, and smoke free campus.
 Students found in violation may be fined and/or dismissed.
 The proper authorities will be contacted as required by law.

 Scholarship students are to exhibit exemplary behavior musically and socially both on and off campus.
 They are expected to be leaders in performance and chamber music as well as role models in discipline.

-Meadowmount reserves the right to dismiss any student who is in violation of Meadowmount policy, New York State law, Federal law, or Department of Health Regulations.
+Meadowmount reserves the right to dismiss any student who is in violation of Meadowmount policy, Rules of Conduct, New York State law, Federal law, or Department of Health Regulations.
 Students can also be dismissed for presenting false information or withholding information in their application materials, recordings and medical documents.
 There will be no refunds given to dismissed students.

 Cell phone reception is limited.
 Verizon and T-Mobile are the only cell phone services in the area.
 A campus phone is available for student use and domestic and international phone cards can be purchased in the office.
 A cell phone is not necessary.
 Minor students have restricted cell phone use.